 Actually, under vsfl ('volvo safety for life'), I think --let me know if I'm misinformed-- that ALL volvos of any age, regardless of whether you're the original owner, are covered for 1 free hour of diagnostics.
 This is something fairly new; it works well too because before they charged $100 to pull codes!
 But it works for them, too, because people who before would delay paying the $100, now get the codes read, and maybe end up paying for the work.

+1999 is a watershed year; might be the older vadis, might be the newer vida-- someone else here ought to know.
+Either way, stop by the dealer, 1 hour ought to be enough time, the codes they'll pull for free will give a much better sense of what's actually going on than most of us can tell you over a message board.
 From the sheer number of things going on, a very uninformed guess on my part would be that some module, or maybe a wiring harness to a module, or a cem, etc., took a dump.
 If I had more experience, I'd have memorized what single point of failure might control all those systems, abs to power windows, but alas I don't know off hand

+Once you know what and where you're going for, the forum should be able to talk you through the probable R&R if it's not just a software reset.
+Some of these electronics can be very expensive, and I half wonder if junkyard parts would be ill advised?
 Also, once you find out what you need to do, DO call around.
 I was looking for a camshaft solenoid for a friend's 1999 volvo, and got quotes from $120 to $320 depending on the dealer and their markup.
 I'm not kidding.
 Who cares if you get some module from california or maine?
 They can ship it, probably.

 Took the car up to a place that claims to work on volvos and had the codes reset, unfortunately they appeared again right away and they told me to take it to a Volvo dealership and said something about the ECU.